Stories that spark curiosity, empathy, and joy.

 About Natasha

 Hello!
-I’m Natasha Khan Kazi, an author, illustrator, maker, and digital content creator.
+I’m Natasha Khan Kazi—an author, illustrator, maker, and art educator.

-I started writing and illustrating children’s books to fill a gap for my children.
+I began writing and illustrating children’s books to fill a gap for my kids.
+What started as a personal need has become the greatest privilege of my career: connecting with children and communities everywhere through stories and art.
 My work is rooted in empathy, diversity, and childhood joy.

 I was born in Dhaka, Bangladesh, and grew up in Chittagong, Texas, Pennsylvania, and Virginia.
-These days, I’ve made my home in sunny Southern California, where I write and illustrate books for young readers.
+Today, I’m based in sunny Southern California, where I continue creating books for young readers.